South Atlantic Water Science Center - North Carolina Office

 Historical instantaneous streamflow data (generally 15-minute) is also available from the Instantaneous Data Archive (IDA).

 Not all historical data is available online.
-If you don't find the data you need, contact the NC Water Science Center Information Officer.
+If you don't find the data you need, contact the South Atlantic Water Science Center - North Carolina: Raleigh Information Officer.

 River stage forecasts